MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-openid-connect-oauth-concepts.md

 1. If an [additional authentication method](../operations/configure-additional-authentication-methods-for-ad-fs.md) is required as per the resource policy or the global auth policy, AD FS triggers the additional authentication.

-1. AD FS uses [Azure MFA](../operations/configure-ad-fs-and-azure-mfa.md) or [3rd party MFA](../operations/additional-authentication-methods-ad-fs.md) to perform authentication.
+1. AD FS uses [Azure AD Multi-Factor Authentication](../operations/configure-ad-fs-and-azure-mfa.md) or [3rd party MFA](../operations/additional-authentication-methods-ad-fs.md) to perform authentication.

-1. Once user is authenticated, AD FS applies the [claim rules](../deployment/configuring-claim-rules.md) (determines the claims sent to resource as a part of the security tokens), and [access control polices](../operations/ad-fs-client-access-policies.md) (determines that user has met the required conditions to access the resource).
+1. Once user is authenticated, AD FS applies the [claim rules](../deployment/configuring-claim-rules.md), which determines the claims sent to resource as a part of the security tokens, and [access control polices](../operations/ad-fs-client-access-policies.md) that determines the user has met the required conditions to access the resource.

 1. Next, AD FS generates the Access and Refresh Tokens.
 AD FS also generates the ID token.